 Winter – June to August

 The average temperature of the Blue Mountains during winter months hovers around 5 degrees centigrade, offering pleasant weather for outdoor activities like camping.
 This season also receives the least (2- 5) days of precipitation per month.
-The Winter months can be the best time to visit the Blue Mountains if you love snow, log fires, Christmas fair, and festive spirit.
+The Winter months can be the best time to visit the Blue Mountains if you love snow, log fires, Christmas fairs, and festive spirit.
 Blackheath and Mount Victoria are common places that receive early snowfall.
-If you are visiting Three Sisters during winter, check Katoomba’s Melrose Park for a winter wonderland.
+If you are visiting Three Sisters during winter, check out Katoomba’s Melrose Park for a winter wonderland.

 Keep in mind that winter here can get very cold and foggy, making roads slippery, and obstructing the views of the Three Sisters and Echo Point, among others.
 Also, June is the wettest month, and you should avoid it if you are not a fan of rain.

 Festivals in winter months